enfuse/geode-demo/k8s/README.md

 # Kubernetes Setup

-## search for 'tbenfuse' in gradlew and k8s yaml and replace with your username
+## WIP: currently using private docker hub registry, search for 'tbenfuse' in project and k8s yaml and replace with your  username

 ## Start minikube
 ```shell script